Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-Therefore, in these cases, we expect the `optimum' $\alpha$ to be in between 0.1 and 0.5.
-By minimizing CVMDs, the optimal $\alpha$ for these four subdivision-month pairs indeed turn out to be 0.1983, 0.2135, 0.2352 and 0.1884, respectively, with the corresponding CVMDs being 0.0009, 0.0005, 0.0008 and 0.0006, respectively.
-The corresponding MDPDE estimates of $(\mu, \sigma)$ are (5.8728, 0.4012), (5.9309, 0.1848), (4.0961, 0.4059) and (5.9100, 0.2960), respectively.
-Clearly these MDPDEs at the optimal $\alpha$ are smaller than the respective MLEs for the first and the third cases, whereas the reverse order is observed for the rest.
-As $(\mu, \sigma)$ denote the mean and standard deviation in the log scale, these patterns clearly indicate that the MDPDE approach moves the fitted density towards the bulk of the data by removing the erroneous effects of the outliers.
+Similar to the case of fitting gamma distribution, the WDs based on $\alpha = \alpha^\ast$ values for all four cases are smaller than the respective WDs based on LME.
+The MDPDEs of $\mu$ at $\alpha=\alpha^\ast$ are smaller than the respective MLEs and LMEs for the first and the third cases, whereas the reverse order is observed for the rest.
+For $\sigma$, the MDPDEs at $\alpha=\alpha^\ast$ are smaller than the respective MLEs and LMEs for all four cases.
+The LME method provides smaller estimates of $\sigma$ compared to MLE for all four cases.
+As $(\mu, \sigma)$ denote the mean and standard deviation in the log scale, the patterns in Table \ref{table_lognormal_bestfits} indicate that the MDPDE method moves the fitted density towards the bulk of the data by removing the erroneous effects of the outliers. }